 I found the third chapter the most helpful of the entire corpus.
 In her essay, Sarita Gallagher describes indigenous church movements in mission praxis, connecting the church growth theory of McGavran and SWM colleague, Alan Tippett, with examples of missionary activities in Papua New Guinea.
-Indigenous church movements continue to be outstanding bearers of the gospel in Africa and Asia, including North India where Frontier Fellowship enjoys a long-standing partnership with friends who participate in such a movement.
+Indigenous church movements continue to be outstanding bearers of the gospel in Africa and Asia, where Frontier Fellowship enjoys long-standing partnerships with friends who participate in such movements.

 It is well worth paying attention to Tippett’s six central characteristics of an indigenous church; they recall and expand the famous three-self principles proposed by Anglican Henry Venn and American Rufus Anderson in the mid nineteenth century.
 Tippett’s list includes: self-image, self-function, self-determination, self-support, self-propagation and self-giving.
 An additional mark, self-theologizing, was added later to the features of an indigenous church.
 Anthropologist Paul Hiebert addressed the importance of self-theologizing: “Theologizing must be led by the Holy Spirit, who instructs us in the truth.
 We need also to recognize that the same Holy Spirit at work in us is also at work in the lives of believers in other contexts.”